jbcoe/iso-cpp-breaking-UB/draft.md

 the preconditions on such a function may result in an ill-formed program and associated compile-time-diagnostics or in undefined behaviour.

-When there are no preconditions on input, a function is said to have a _wide contract_.
-There may be input values for wide-contract-functions that result in exceptions being thrown but such behaviour is always well-defined.
-`std::vector` has `operator[]` and `at` to perform index-access with narrow and wide contracts respectively.
+When there are no preconditions on a function's arguments, the function is said to have a _wide contract_.
+There may be input values for wide-contract-functions that result in exceptions being thrown but such behaviour is always well-defined.  `std::vector` has `operator[]` and `at` to perform index-access with narrow and wide contracts respectively.

 ### Changes to contracts
 In an updated version of the C++ Standard we may wish to consider making